 In an attempt to further compare describe various models, all three of them were tested with respect to the metrics provided by the MOSES framework [16].
 For that purpose, 25,600 compounds were additionally sampled by the transfer learning model, similar to the sampling done for the other models as described above.
 The metrics were calculated with respect to the active compounds of the DRD2 test set which was used as a reference dataset.

 Table 2: Comparison of the physchem-based (PCB), fingerprint-based (FPB) and transfer learning models (TL) with respect to MOSES and custom metrics.
 The DRD2 test set was used as a reference set for the MOSES framework such that the seed conditions were drawn from it.
-Top-pointing arrows show that higher scores are considered better and bottom-pointing arrows show that lower scores are considered better.
+Top-pointing arrows show that higher scores are considered better, and bottom-pointing arrows show that lower scores are considered better.
 Numbers in bold show the best score for that metric.
 Molecules with a predicted probability greater than 0.5 by the QSAR model were considered active.